mgsx-dev/gdx-gltf/DOC.md

 When your scene is made of several individual models with their own animation (cinematic scene), you want to play a bunch of animation on the same modelInstance.
 In this case use `scene.animationsPlayer` instead of `scene.animationController`.

+## Customizations

+### Extends PBR shader

+There are several way to extends PBR shaders :
+* by providing custom vertex and fragment shader code.
+* by subclassing PBRShaderProvider
+* by subclassing both PBRShaderProvider and PBRShader

+Note that PBRDepthShader can be customized as well in the same way.

+### Vertex colors

+As libgdx default shader, default PBR shader use supports 1 color attribute used to multiply base color.

+If you want to implement a custom shader to support more vertex color layers, you have to enable by setting **PBRConfig#numVertexColors**.

+You can then retrieve attributes in your custom vertex shader : **a_color1** for 2nd layer, **a_color2** for 3rd layer and so on.
+For compatibility reasons, 1st layer is **a_color**

 ## Export from Blender (2.80+)